MostafaAnter/Sharkny/README.md

 We make it fast, easy and affordable (just $20/month/user) for business users to build and share real-time dashboards – making it possible for them to move from course-correcting once a quarter to continuously optimizing their business.

+#### What kind of company is Klipfolio?

+Klipfolio is a start-up with analytics-minded, friendly, active, and socially conscious people, driven by a passion for what we’re doing and the results our customer’s achieve.
+We talk with and help our customers every day, and we thrive on making them successful.
+We've just started a new chapter in our story and we're growing rapidly.
+Interested in working for us?